Citing a misunderstanding, GSR’s $1bn arena project seeks tax increment funding from city of Reno

 Andrew Diss, chief strategy officer for Muruelo Gaming, told officials that that was a misunderstanding.
 Sandoval’s comments referenced the university, not the casino.

-“What we have maintained all along and what Mr. Muruelo has been adamant about is that we are not asking (UNR) to contribute any capital to this project,” he said.
+“What we have maintained all along and what Mr Muruelo has been adamant about is that we are not asking (UNR) to contribute any capital to this project,” he said.
 “The university does not have money for new facilities and it’s in critical need for them in their athletic department.
 That’s what the comments were directed to.”

 Proponents: project still in early phases

-The scattered–and at times, heated–conversation at the Reno City Council meeting was the first step in what could be a lengthy process.
+The scattered – and at times, heated – conversation at the Reno City Council meeting was the first step in what could be a lengthy process.
 Diss and Bryan McArdle, revitalisation manager for the city, explained several times that stakeholders were simply seeking approval to move forward with next steps.

 Those next steps would include more financial, economic and market feasibility analysis for the GSR Reno project.
-Ultimately the council voted 7-1 in favor of moving forward.
+Ultimately the council voted 7-1 in favour of moving forward.
 Most members did so with the warning that there are several details still yet unknown.
 There is no set timeline for when the matter will be back before the council, but the estimate is 30 to 90 days.

 The venue is slated to become the new home of UNR men’s basketball and Muruelo’s AHL hockey franchise.
 UNR’s men’s and women’s teams have played at the on-campus Lawlor Events Center since 1983.
 The women’s team would remain at Lawlor, which actually has a higher capacity than the proposed arena (11,200).
 As Diss clarified, UNR will not contribute funds to the project.